Trubisky throws 2 TDs as Bears beat Jets 24-10

 INJURIES

-Jets: TE Neal Sterling left with a head injury in the second quarter when he got hit by Chicago's Kyle Fuller after making a catch.
-Coach Todd Bowles confirmed Sterling has a concussion.
+Jets: TE Neal Sterling left with a concussion in the second quarter when he got hit by Chicago's Kyle Fuller after making a catch.
+Coach Todd Bowles confirmed Sterling has a concussion. ..
+DL Steve McLendon suffered an ankle injury.

 Bears: TE Ben Braunecker left because of a concussion. ...
-Mack missed his first game since Oakland drafted him with the fifth overall pick in 2014.
+Nagy said Mack's status was "literally hour to hour" before the Bears decided in the morning not to suit him up, and they hope to have him playing next week.
+The two-time All-Pro missed his first game since Oakland drafted him with the fifth overall pick in 2014.

 UP NEXT